ba23-python/bilyanaancheva.github.io/README.md

 ## Unconfirmed Reservations Handling
 - Tasks or emails are triggered based on the time remaining for unconfirmed reservations.
 - If less than one month remains, a Salesforce CRM task is created.
-- If more than one month remains, a periodic email with a cloudpage link for date modification is sent until the reservation is confirmed.
+- If more than one month remains, a periodic email with a Cloudpage link for date modification is sent until the reservation is confirmed.
 - Less than 48 hours before the stay, a reminder email is sent with additional experiences.

 ## Email Timing and Cancellation Checks